Permix

 }

-The derive preserves full type safety from your Permix definition, ensuring your permission checks are type-safe.
+The middleware preserves full type safety from your Permix definition, ensuring your permission checks are type-safe.

 Checking Permissions